 - Toe area can be cramped

-The Adidas Aerobounce runs a bit on the more expensive side for an affordable running shoe, but its high breathability and close fit make for a great running shoe.
-Because of the shoe’s low-heat and close-fitting design, you’ll be able to run for long periods of time without sweating as much.
+The Adidas Aerobounce has breathable mesh and a close fit for a cool and secure ride.
+Because of the shoe’s low-heat and close-fitting design, you’ll be able to run for long periods of time.

 You’ll also feel that the shoe is very responsive.
-The shoe’s sole is highly cushioned, which makes longer runs even easier despite the shoe’s slightly hefty weight.
-The sole is also great for rain conditions, which is great because you won’t need to worry about it falling apart when wet.
+The shoe’s sole is highly cushioned, which makes longer runs even easier despite the shoe’s hefty weight.

 - Highly cushioned